JoergR75/Voice-to-Voice-Chat-Agent/README.md

 🤖 Text and voice chat: type or speak, get replies in text or audio

-⚡ Local GPU acceleration using AMD ROCm / CUDA-compatible GPUs
+⚡ Local GPU acceleration using AMD ROCm GPUs

 🎙️ Edge TTS for text-to-speech responses